slavanomics/SomniumDebugEnabler/README.md

 custDict can be edited to include whatever other variables you want to forcibly inject into the script manager.

+## Freecam Instructions and Tips

+The freecam mode included in this tool adds a "Noclip Mode" FPS style camera allowing you to explore ADV mode scenes and Somniums, plus some other extra features.
+It is highly recommended you have a glance at the [Freecam Instructions and Tips](docs/freecam-readme.md) page before using the freecam for tips and known issues.

+If you're a developer working on the freecam code, check out the [Freecam Developer Readme](docs/freecam-developer-readme.md) first.

 ## Credits

 HUGE THANK YOU TO [@robotortoise](https://github.com/robotortoise) for finding [this in the first place](https://www.reddit.com/r/aithesomniumfiles/comments/sltzx1/i_have_discovered_a_fully_functional_debug_mode/)